 - Gifts made to a political organization.

-The gift exemption amount was $14,000 in 2017.
-It increased to $15,000 in 2018.
+The gift exemption amount is $15,000 in 2020.
 For married couples, the gift exemption is double this amount.
 You can give up the exclusion amount to anyone you want, and no gift tax is due from either party.

 For gifts with a value above the gift exemption amount, the person making the gift is usually responsible for any federal gift tax in Maryland.
 An arrangement may be made where the person receiving the gift may pay the tax.
 Before agreeing to pay the gift tax when receiving a gift, consult with a tax professional.